Lie groups of Poisson diffeomorphisms: Introduction

-\begin{example}[Symplectic foliations] Let $(M, \pi)$ be a regular Poisson manifold with associated symplectic foliation $(\FF, \omega)$.
-Then $\Fol(M, \pi)$ is a initial Lie subgroup of $\Diff(M)$, with Lie algebra $\Omega^1_{\mathrm{cl},c}(\FF)$ of closed, compactly supported one-forms on $\FF$.
-Note that this is isomorphic via $\omega^\flat$ to the Lie algebra of foliated vector fields $\fol_c(M, \pi)$.
-This Lie group structure coincides with the one in \cite{Rybicki2001foliated}. \end{example} \begin{example}[Cosymplectic manifolds] Let $(M, \pi)$ be a Poisson manifold of $k$-cosymplectic type.
-Its Poisson diffeomorphism group $\Diff(M, \pi)$ is an embedded Lie subgroup of $\Diff(M)$, with Lie algebra $\mf{X}_c(M, \pi)$ consisting of compactly supported Poisson vector fields.
-When all the symplectic leaves are embedded in $M$, then $\Fol(M, \pi)$ becomes an embedded Lie subgroup of $\Diff(M, \pi)$. \end{example} \begin{example}[Log-symplectic manifolds] Let $(M, \pi)$ be a normal-crossing log-symplectic manifold.
+For this example, the relevant groupoids are the pair Poisson groupoid $(M\times M, \pi\times (-\pi))\toto M$ and the holonomy groupoid of the underlying foliation. \end{example} \begin{example}[Log-symplectic manifolds] Let $(M, \pi)$ be a normal-crossing log-symplectic manifold.
 All the groups $\Diff(M, \pi)$, $\Fol(M, \pi)$ and $\Hamlocc(M, \pi)$ are initial Lie subgroups of $\Diff(M)$, whose Lie algebras are isomorphic to $\mf{X}_c(M, \pi)$, $\mf{fol}_c(M, \pi)$ and $\hamlocc(M, \pi)$ respectively.
-In fact, the space $\fol_c(M, \pi)$ is isomorphic to $\hamlocc(M, \pi)$ and therefore $\Hamlocc(M, \pi)$ coincides with the identity component of $\Fol(M, \pi)$. \end{example} \begin{example}[Elliptic symplectic manifolds] When $(M, \pi)$ is an elliptic symplectic manifold \cite{Cavalcantigualtieri2017}, then both $\Diff(M, \pi)$ and $\Hamlocc(M, \pi)$ are initial Lie subgroups of $\Diff(M)$, with Lie algebras $\mf{X}_c(M, \pi)$ and $\hamlocc(M,\pi)$, respectively. \end{example} \begin{example}[Scattering-symplectic manifolds] The class of scattering-symplectic Poisson structures \cite{lanius2020} can also be treated with our approach, with a small caveat: it requires specific linearization results.
-More precisely, we prove a Lagrangian neighbourhood theorem for scattering-symplectic manifolds. \begin{theorem}[Theorem \ref{thm:sclagrangianneighbourhood}] Let $(M, \pi)$ be a scattering symplectic manifold, and $i:L\rightarrow M$ a Lagrangian submanifold transverse to the degeneracy locus $Z\subset M$.
-Then $\pi$ is linearizable around $Z$. \end{theorem} As a result, we show $\Diff(M, \pi)$ is an initial Lie subgroup of $\Diff(M)$, integrating the Lie algebra $\mf{X}_c(M, \pi)$. \end{example}
+In fact, the space $\fol_c(M, \pi)$ is isomorphic to $\hamlocc(M, \pi)$ and therefore $\Hamlocc(M, \pi)$ coincides with the identity component of $\Fol(M, \pi)$.
+The relevant groupoids here are the integrations of the \textit{log-tangent bundle} $T_ZM$ and the symplectic groupoid. \end{example} \begin{example}[Elliptic symplectic manifolds] When $(M, \pi)$ is an elliptic symplectic manifold \cite{Cavalcantigualtieri2017}, then both $\Diff(M, \pi)$, $\Fol(M, \pi)$ and $\Hamlocc(M, \pi)$ are initial Lie subgroups of $\Diff(M)$, with Lie algebras $\mf{X}_c(M, \pi)$, $\fol_c(M, \pi)$ and $\hamlocc(M,\pi)$, respectively.
+If $(M, \pi)$ has non-zero elliptic residue, then $\Fol(M, \pi)$ is open in $\Diff(M, \pi)$.
+If $(M, \pi)$ has zero elliptic residue, then $\Hamlocc(M, \pi)$ coincides with the identity component of $\Fol(M, \pi)$.
+As in the previous example, the relevant groupoids are integrations of the elliptic tangent bundle as well as the symplectic groupoids. \end{example} \begin{example}[Scattering-symplectic manifolds] The class of scattering-symplectic Poisson structures \cite{lanius2020} can also be treated with our approach, with a small caveat: it requires specific linearization results.
+More precisely, we prove a Lagrangian neighbourhood theorem for scattering-symplectic manifolds in Appendix \ref{app:scattering}. \begin{theorem}[Theorem \ref{thm:sclagrangianneighbourhood}] Let $(M, \pi)$ be a scattering symplectic manifold, and $i:L\rightarrow M$ a Lagrangian submanifold transverse to the degeneracy locus $Z\subset M$.
+Then $\pi$ is linearizable around $Z$. \end{theorem} As a result, we show $\Diff(M, \pi)$ is an initial Lie subgroup of $\Diff(M)$, integrating the Lie algebra $\mf{X}_c(M, \pi)$.
+Interestingly, the relevant groupoid here is an integration of the log-tangent bundle $T_ZM$, and not an integration of the scattering-tangent bundle. \end{example}